datlife/jetson-car/setup/README.md

 This README will walk through how to set up Jetson Car.

 Hardware / Bill Of Materials
 ----------------------------
-* Note: I am working on Bill of Materials.
-Stay tuned!

 | **Item**                                         | **Unit** | **Price** | **Notes**                                                     |